The difficulties of online learning

 Sean Watkins is a lifetime Bay Area resident currently living in Walnut Creek.
 He is in his senior year at San Francisco State University with a major...

 Ellie Doyen (she/her) is set to graduate this semester with a major in Journalism and a minor in Labor Studies.
-She would not be able to finish my degree...
+She would not be able to finish her degree...

 If you want a picture to show with your comment, go get a gravatar.